insights

 In the following video, Ms. Rao discusses how a teaching kitchen has been incorporated into her functional medicine practice:

-Clearly, medical professionals like Ms. Rao can have a meaningful impact on improving patient health by providing opportunities for patients to develop nutrition proficiency.
-Educational programs like teaching kitchens can alter the healthcare trajectories of those who have already developed chronic health challenges or are at elevated risk for developing them.
-After all, isn’t that what the core of Functional Medicine is all about?
+Clearly, medical professionals like Swathi Rao, PA-C, have a meaningful impact on improving patient health by providing opportunities for patients to develop nutrition proficiency.
+Educational programs like teaching kitchens may help alter the healthcare trajectories of those who have already developed chronic health challenges or are at elevated risk for developing them.

 References